 Advantage #1: If you have any doubts about your choice of major, the program will allow you to explore options and make the right decision for you.
 Advantage #2: An experienced Academic Advisor will work with you to find the best sampling classes and what steps are going to work for you to make a well-informed decision.
 Advantage #3: University Studies provides a structured process to help you explore your options.

-We have two separate student populations who enroll in USP.
+We have two separate student populations who enroll in University Studies.
 The first group consists of incoming freshmen and 1st or 2nd year external transfers students who are "undecided" about what major they may want at RIT.
 The second group consists of 1st and 2nd year students already enrolled in a major at RIT that want to change majors but are "undecided" about what major they want to pursue.

 Yes, we can assist with your exploration even though you do not enter the program.
 We will help you determine the steps to take to find the major that is right for you.